dr-leo/pandaSDMX/doc/usage.rst

 This chapter illustrates the main steps of a typical workflow, namely:

+1. Choose a data provider
-1. Downloading the catalogue of dataflows available from the data provider of choice
+#.
+Download the catalogue of dataflows available from the data provider
+   and select a dataflow for further inspection
-#. downloading metadata including
+#. download metadata on the selected dataflow including
-   the datastructure definition, concepts, codelists and content constraints describing the datasets available under the chosen dataflow
+   the datastructure definition, concepts, codelists and content constraints describing the datasets available through that dataflow
-#. understanding the datastructure by viewing
+#.
+Analyze the metadata
-   various types of metadata as pandas DataFrames or by browsing the Pythonic information model
+   as pandas DataFrames or by directly inspecting the Pythonic information model
-#. selecting relevant series (columns) and a time-range (rows) from a dataset provided under the chosen dataflow
-   and downloading datasets
-#. exploring the received data using the information model
+#.
+Specify the needed portions of the data from the dataflow
+   by constructing a selection ("key") of series and a period/time range for the prospective dataset
+#.
+Download the actual dataset specified by dataflow ID, key and period/time range
-#. writing a dataset or selected series thereof to a pandas DataFrame or Series
+#. write the dataset or selected series thereof to a pandas DataFrame or Series to analyze the dataset

 Each of the steps share common tasks which flow from the architecture of pandaSDMX: